No Onion No Garlic Dal — A Light, Gut-Soothing Mixed Dal for IBS and Weight Loss

 Step 1: Dry Roast the Dal

-Lightly dry roast yellow moong dal in a kadhai until it turns aromatic (3–4 minutes).
+Lightly dry roast yellow moong dal in a kadhai or frying pan until it turns aromatic (3–4 minutes).
 This improves flavor and makes it easier to digest.

 Step 2: Wash and Chop Veggies